COBRAPROsimulator/COBRAPRO/paper/paper.md

 ```
 The code also plots the simulation results generated from the identified parameters and the experimental data, as shown in \autoref{fig:V_0_05C} and \autoref{fig:SOC_0_05C}.

-To replicate the results, run the code `Examples/Parameter_Identification_Results/DFN_pso_0_05C_identification.m`, which loads the identified parameters determined from this case study.
+Run `Examples/Parameter_Identification_Routines/DFN_pso_0_05C_identification.m` to replicate the results shown here (code will load the identified parameters shown in this case study).

 ![C/20 capacity test voltage identification results.\label{fig:V_0_05C}](0_05C_Voltage.png){ width=65% }

 ![C/20 capacity test positive and negative electrode SOC identification results.\label{fig:SOC_0_05C}](0_05C_SOC.png){ width=65% }

 ## Parameter Identifiability Analysis
-In this step, parameter identifiability analysis is conducted to determine a subset of identifiable parameters given the HPPC profile in `DFN_LSA_Corr_HPPC.m`.
+In `Examples/Parameter_Identifiability_Analysis/DFN_LSA_Corr_HPPC.m`, parameter identifiability analysis is conducted to determine a subset of identifiable parameters given the HPPC profile.
 In the `User Input` section, load the `param` structure that contains the identified stoichiometric parameter values from `DFN_pso_0_05C.m`:
 ```MATLAB
 %% User Input
 % Load nominal parameters and identified stoichiometric parameters